btenten/cloud_function_to_pygsheet/README.md

 # cloud_function_to_pygsheet
-Demonstrate using Google Cloud Function to get data and paste to Google Sheet using pygsheet
+Demonstrate using Google Cloud Function to get data and paste to Google Sheet using pygsheet, then notify the process result via LINE

+## prerequisite
+- LINE token
+- Google service account and keys.
+- Empty Google Sheet which already granted access to Google service account.